alexharri/website/posts/webgl-gradients.md

 uniform sampler2D u_gradient;
 ```

-We then map the lightness value to the gradient, assigning the result to <Gl>gl_FragColor</Gl>:
+We then map the lightness value to the gradient like so:

 ```glsl
 gl_FragColor = texture2D(u_gradient, vec2(lightness, 0.5));